-In fiscal 2018, the fair value of the Warrant was determined using the Black-Scholes option pricing model.
+As of September 27, 2019, the total fair value of the Warrant was \$19.6 million, which includes \$3.5 million in unamortized fair value for the Warrant shares which were vested prior to July 2019.
+The fair value of the Warrant that vested in connection with the CableOS software license agreement was estimated to be \$16.1 million on July 8, 2019, using the Black-Scholes option pricing model.
 The assumptions utilized in the Black-Scholes model included the risk-free interest rate, expected volatility, and expected life in years.
-The risk-free interest rate was based on the U.S. Treasury yield curve rates with maturity terms similar to the expected life of the Warrant.
-Expected volatility was determined utilizing historical volatility over a period of time equal to the expected life of the Warrant.
-Expected life was equal to the remaining contractual term of the Warrant.
-The dividend yield was assumed to be zero since the Company had not historically declared dividends and did not have any plans to declare dividends in the future.
+The risk-free interest rate was based on the U.S. Treasury yield curve rates with maturity terms similar to the expected life of the Warrant, which was determined to be 1.9%.
+Expected volatility was determined utilizing historical volatility over a period of time equal to the expected life of the Warrant, which was determined to be 48.6%.
+Expected life was equal to the remaining contractual term of the Warrant, which was assumed to be zero since the Company had not historically declared dividends and did not have any plans to declare dividends in the future.